-Floodproofing standard: means the combination of measures incorporated into the basic design and/or construction of buildings, structures, or properties to reduce or eliminate flooding hazards along river, stream and small inland lake systems.
+Floodproofing Standard means the combination of measures incorporated into the basic design and/or construction of buildings, structures, or properties to reduce or eliminate flooding hazards, wave uprush and other water- related hazards along the shorelines of the Great Lakes -St. Lawrence River System and large inland lakes, and flooding hazards along river, stream and small inland lake systems.
+(PPS 2020)